kamleshlalan19-droid/Blockforge/README.md

 * JavaScript
 * Three.js

-KamCraft is designed to run as a static website, making it compatible with **GitHub Pages**.
+Blockforge is designed to run as a static website, making it compatible with **GitHub Pages**.

 ## 📁 Project Structure